achung89/react-futures/API_REFERENCE.md

 #### Static methods

 Future objects share the same static methods as the host Object constructor.
-Most have been repurposed to defer when possible.
+All static methods, even mutable methods, have been implemented to be immutable and defer.

 ##### of